danthe1st/oidc-server/README.md

 This project contains an _OpenID Provider_ which can be used to provide central authentication for different services.
 For example, the "Login with Google/GitHub/etc" functionality you might see some websites using are based on OpenID Connect (OIDC).
 This project implements exactly that functionality and acts as a service that can be used to authenticate against.

+> [!WARNING]
+> Do not use this project in production or for anything important.
+For these use-cases, consider using software like Keycloak or libraries like [Spring Resource Server](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/index.html).

 ### How to use

 If Docker Compose is installed, the easiest way to run this project is to execute `docker compose up` after cloning this repository and visiting `http://localhost:8000`.
 It is then possible to authenticate using `http://localhost:8080` (the default username and password are `admin`/`admin`).
 After the login is authorized, there should be a confirmation that it worked.